peppe1531/Projects-Portfolio/Computer Vision - Semantic Segmentation/README.md

 ## Notes

-This project was developed as a **group project** as part of an academic course.
+This project was developed as a **pair project** as part of an academic course.
 My contribution focused primarily on model implementation, training, experimentation, and performance evaluation.